Undergraduate Travel Grants

 1.)
-Submit your abstract by the conference deadlines and then complete the google form application before the specified grant applications deadlines above.
+You must have submitted your abstract by the conference deadlines and then complete the google form application before the specified grant applications deadlines above.

 2.)
-Ask your research advisor to complete the following google form to provide a 500-word limit recommendation statement for why you should receive the travel grant.
+Ask your research advisor to complete the following google form to provide a recommendation statement for why you should receive the travel grant.

 3.)
 Email a copy of your CV to the Travel Grant Organizer with the email header “CV for Travel Grant Application”.
-This year’s Travel grant Organizer is James Stair (email@example.com).
+This year’s Travel grant Organizer is Amber Charlebois (firstname.lastname@example.org).

 4.)
-After the symposium, you will also need to provide any receipts for travel-related expenses or registration fees as well as a short summary of your conference participation.
-This information will be conveyed to recipients of the travel grants prior to the conference.
+Following the meeting, we request that students provide any receipts for travel-related expenses or registration fees as well as a short summary of your conference participation and experience.

 The only criteria are that you are presenting your research, are in good academic standing at an institution in the Rochester Local Section, and that your research advisor supports your participation.